jcftang/jcftang.github.com/source/_posts/2012-06-15-installing-git-annex-on-sl5.markdown

 categories: linux
 ---

-I was waiting for my backups to be done hence this post as I was using _git-annex_ to manage my files and I decided I needed to have git-annex on a SL5 based machine.
+I was waiting for my backups to be done hence this post, as I was using _git-annex_ to manage my files and I decided I needed to have git-annex on a SL5 based machine.
 SL5 is just an opensource clone/recompile of RHEL5.